LINWEN607/congregate/README.md

 ```

 To reload the app in debugging mode, you will need to click the `refresh` icon in VS code.
 Currently VS code doesn't support live reloading flask apps on save.

-## Major Goal - CLI Tool

-Assist with migrating contents of multiple GitLab instances into a single (monolithic?)
-GitLab instance.

-This tool covers the following processes:
-- Define instances that need to be migrated
-- Export the projects of those instances to a storage location of your choice (S3, GCP, bare metal, etc)
-- Import those projects to the parent GitLab instance
-- Provide logs to document and monitor the process

-## Far Away Goal - Native UI integration (Since congregate has a basic UI)

-The UI integration will help provide all of the features of the CLI directly within a GitLab instance and leverage Meltano for metrics.